 These media interviews are all theater staging.
 NATO knows that Russia will be responding to the military moves to its borders and will use its advantage of internal lines of communication and whatever firepower needed to defend itself.
 After all, it is the US that changed its defense doctrine to include first strikes for really any reason it chose, giving itself a blank check.
 And this was done under Clinton in peacetime, mind you.

 When Russia makes deployments to counter moves NATO has made, we may even these same generals doing more interviews that those moves are proof of Russia’s aggressive intentions.
 More than a few American military and intelligence people are embarrassed by this cheap manipulation of the public.

-The Russian threat is as non-existent as the Iran nuclear one that our Veterans Today’s nuclear expert Clinton Bastin, 40 years with the Dept. of Energy, debunked for us in detail before he died.
+The Russian threat is as non-existent as the Iran nuclear one that our VT’s nuclear expert Clinton Bastin, 40 years with the Dept. of Energy, debunked for us in detail before he died.

 In fact, one of the most common shop talk themes among security people is “what is the new threat scam of the week” to prepare the public for some future move or build support for a new or expanded weapons system, or distract from runaway costs or technical failures like the F-35.